Supporting Infertility Challenges as a Friend

 Volunteer to listen –

-Actually, the best thing you could offer are your listening capabilities.
+Actually, the best thing you could offer is your listening capabilities.
 It is important for her to not bottle up inside with the heavy feeling this medical condition presents.
 The least help would be to find a support group for women who are having similar experiences.

 Reminding her it is not her fault –